MilitantHitchhiker/MilitantHitchhiker-SwitchbladePack/README.md

 # Militant Hitchhiker's Switchblade Pack

-The Militant Hitchhiker's Switchblade Pack is a collection of custom nodes for ComfyUI that provide advanced text manipulation and prompt generation functionality.
-It includes the following nodes:
+Militant Hitchhiker's Switchblade Pack is a collection of custom nodes for ComfyUI that provide various multi-function capabilities.
+It currently includes the following nodes:

 1. Text Appender
 2. Integrated Random Prompt Generator